KroNton/KroNton/README.md

 🚀 On this page, you will find my contributions to various open-source projects related to robotics, including ROS packages for localization, mapping, path planning, and control of mobile robots.
 I also actively participate in the ROS community by providing support, contributing to discussions, and sharing my knowledge with others.

-💻 My expertise in programming languages such as C++, Python, and Java, combined with my experience with ROS, enables me to build reliable and efficient robotic systems.
+💻 My expertise in programming languages such as C++, and Python, combined with my experience with ROS, enables me to build reliable and efficient robotic systems.
 I am always seeking to learn and improve my skills, and I am open to collaboration and feedback from the community.

 ## Projects